platformsh/platformsh-docs/src/configuration/app-containers.md

 > **Note**
 > This configuration file is specific to one application.
 If you have multiple
-> applications inside your Git repository (i.e. a RESTful web service and a
+> applications inside your Git repository (such as a RESTful web service and a
 > front-end, or a main web site and a blog), you need `.platform.app.yaml`
 > at the root of each application.
 See the [Multi-app](/configuration/app/multi-app.md) documentation.